FreeCAD/FreeCAD-Enhancement-Proposals/FEP0002-Asynchronous-Document-Recompute-and-Multithreading-Infrastructure.md

 3. Handling abort signals to cancel in-progress operations.
 4. Posting completion events back to the Qt main loop for UI update.

+The recompute worker will typically execute the default document recompute function and therefore encompasses all aspects of a recompute, including execution of workspace and addon defined code.

+* It will read and write the document and document objects data structures
+* It will run execute methods and property change handlers of recomputed objects
+* It will execute internal C++ code as well as addon defined Python code

 ### Concurrency Constraints

+The recompute thread is not bounded in scope, it can access all available document data, application state and FreeCAD code.
+Due to unknown structure of the currently recomputed document it has to be assumed that the recompute worker can be in any code part of FreeCAD and can access any data at any time as long as it is running.

+As FreeCAD data structures are currently not thread synchronized and FreeCAD code is not thread safe, it has to be assured that no other thread uses data or calls any FreeCAD code during the duration of the recompute.

+**Consequence:** It must be assured that the main thread does not execute any FreeCAD code, neither by C++ nor Python, while recompute thread is processing a recompute request.

+**Alternative:** Guarantee thread safety of all relevant FreeCAD code and data structures.

-While recompute is running, other code paths in the main thread may post events or callbacks that invoke FreeCAD APIs, including :
+While the recompute thread is running, other code paths in the main thread may also post events or callbacks that invoke FreeCAD APIs, including:

+* Qt UI callbacks from user interactions
+* Coin callbacks from user interactions in the 3D viewport
 * `QTimer`-based callbacks
 * `QProcess` and `QThread` signals
 * `QNetworkAccessManager` responses
 * Python `asyncio` loops integrated with Qt (QtAsyncio)

+> [!NOTE]
-  QtAsyncio is a module that provides integration between Qt and Python’s [asyncio](https://docs.python.org/3/library/asyncio.html) module.
+> QtAsyncio is a module that provides integration between Qt and Python’s [asyncio](https://docs.python.org/3/library/asyncio.html) module.
 It allows you to run asyncio event loops in a Qt application, and to use Qt APIs from asyncio coroutines.

-Allowing such callbacks to run against a document undergoing background recompute risks data races and inconsistent state.
+Allowing such callbacks to run against a document undergoing background recompute risks data races and inconsistent state and may crash the application.

 To prevent this, the following approaches are considered:

+1. **UI blocking**: The Qt-based UI can be blocked for user interactions while the recompute thread is processing a request, with either a modal dialog preventing any actions, or some other way less intrusive approach like freezing the controls but still allowing safe viewport interactions.

-1. **GIL-based blocking**: Hold the Python GIL for the duration of recompute to prevent any Python callbacks from executing.
+2. **GIL-based blocking**: Hold the Python GIL for the duration of recompute to prevent any Python callbacks from executing.
 This blocks external Python code from running but may cause temporary UI lockups if code in the main thread attempts to acquire the GIL while the recompute worker thread is processing a request.

     Addons that currently call FreeCAD APIs on event loop hooks will be the main source of such lockups, but worst case scenario they might cause an UI lockup similar to the current status-quo.

-2. **Event filtering**: Install a Qt event filter (`qApp->installEventFilter`) that intercepts and queues specific event types during recompute, replaying them afterward.
-This prevents concurrent execution but adds complexity in managing queued events.

-3. **Fine-grained locking**: Release the GIL and allow callbacks to run concurrently, but enforce mutex-based locking around all FreeCAD state accesses (via the recursive shared mutex).
+4. **Fine-grained locking**: Release the GIL and allow callbacks to run concurrently, but enforce mutex-based locking around all FreeCAD state accesses (via the recursive shared mutex).
 This general solution supports parallelism at the cost of broader code changes and potential performance overhead.

    Further consideration about this approach is made below, in the "Shared Recursive Locking for Core Data Model" document section.

+4. **Event filtering**: Install a Qt event filter (`qApp->installEventFilter`) that intercepts and queues specific event types during recompute, replaying them afterward.
+This prevents concurrent execution but adds complexity in managing queued events.

 #### Signal Emission Threading